mafoakwah/CSC435_Video_Games_Sales_Project/data/Video_game_sales_Investment_Study.md

   * Which video game platform made the most Global Sales from 2010 to      2016?
   * Which video game category had the highest NA sales?
   * Which video game category made the highest Global sales?
-  * Which video game developer has the highest Global video game sales?
+  * Which top 5 video game developers have the highest Global video game sales?
-  * Which video game categories are each developer most profitable in?
+  * Which video game genre is the top three developers most profitable in

 5.1 To answer the first question we have to calculate the NA revenue of each platform.
 ```platform_NA_Sales <- gamesales2010_2016 %>%